joao-arthur/assets/blog/interfaces/en.md

 - _Option_ data structure to handle present or absent values
 - _Result_ data structure to handle success or error values

-The _Option_ and _Result_ work like enums, so you have to handle each case, like showed below:
+The _Option_ and _Result_ work like enums, so it is necessary to handle each case:

 ```rs
 pub fn create_user(